MRCPCH AKP, May 2021 exam: Instant Insights

 Image Interpretation is Important

 Once again, images featured heavily in this exam.
 There were examples of dermatology, chest and abdominal x-rays, rashes and skin lesions to interpret and diagnose.
-Some candidates also reported seeing more obscure images than they would expect, including orbital CT scans, and plain head x-rays.
+Some candidates also reported seeing more obscure images than they would expect, including orbital CT scans, CXR, ECG, retina, facial dysmorphism and rashes.

 The Online Exam Experience

-We asked online candidates what advice they would give to a future candidate.
-Among the most common responses, were to prepare your exam environment.
-Ensure that you’ve got a strong internet connection and no possibility of distractions.
+We asked online candidates what advice they would give to future candidates.
+The most common responses were in relation to preparing your exam environment, such as ensuring that you’ve got a strong internet connection with no possibility of distractions.
 Check out the Pastest Blog: How to prepare for an Online Exam for more helpful advice.

 Other candidate advice included: